TalhaIsrar/Memory_Protection_Codes/src/hsiao_code/README.md

 We use the **Hsiao(13,8)** configuration:

-## 📏 Hsiao SEC Code Bit Calculation
+## 📏 Hsiao SEC DED Code Bit Calculation

 Hsiao Code use half the number of possible bit combinations for constructing syndromes.
 For a code word, we can use the following formula to get the number of check bits
 `p = ceil(log2(p + d)) + 1`